-In 2017, 99% of our stockholders voted in favor of our executive compensation program.
-The Compensation Committee considers this vote and other stockholder and advisory group feedback when making compensation decisions for NEOs.
-We have a robust policy of engagement with stockholders, with continuing outreach to and dialogue with all of our major investors on a range of issues, including executive compensation matters.
-Based on feedback from such engagement, beginning with performance-based RSUs awarded in March 2017, we eliminated the provision for performance-based RSUs in which awards not earned in one period may be earned in subsequent periods, if the cumulative performance metric is achieved.
+In 2018, 98.5% of our stockholders voted in favor of our executive compensation program.
+The Compensation Committee considers this vote and other stockholder feedback when making compensation decisions for NEOs.
+We have a policy of robust engagement with stockholders, with continuing outreach to and dialogue with our major investors on a range of issues, including executive compensation matters.
+As indicated by the high-level support for our executive compensation program in 2018, the feedback from stockholders in 2018 regarding executive compensation was generally positive.